27 Best Travel Planning Tools and Apps

 If you are traveling to China, then you need to download the Didi app.
 In short, Didi is the Chinese version of Uber/ Lyft, and it’s the most popular ride-sharing app in China.

-Taxi is pretty self-explanatory and actual fare is charged by meter.
-Luxe is when you want to schedule your ride with a luxury car and suited driver and it’s best for business purposes.
+Taxi is pretty self-explanatory, and the actual fare is charged by meter.
+Luxe is when you want to schedule your ride with a luxury car and a suited driver, and it’s best for business purposes.

 Translate in China and elsewhere